 - i.
-No tolerance will be shown to prejudicial language all members of school community to consider the language they use and to ensure they understand what they are saying. - ii.
-All members of the school community to be confident to challenge any language they believe promotes inequality.
+Prejudicial language will not be tolerated all members of the school community consider the language they use and to ensure they understand what they are saying. - ii.
+All members of the school community are confident to challenge any language that can harm people.

-This is an object the children felt passionate about including as, in their words, "children sometimes use language they have heard but don't really understand what it means and how it makes others feel and that sometimes words can have different meanings and it is about understanding how you say them, more than what you say."
+This is an objective the children felt passionate about including as, in their words, "children sometimes use language they have heard but don't really understand what it means and how it makes others feel and that sometimes words can have different meanings and it is about understanding the impact a word might have even when the intention isn't mean"

 - a.
-Children to know that if they hear something that concerns them they can come to a teacher or member of staff and it will be not be dismissed. - b.
-If any such language is to be used that class teachers will plan for this to be discussed in an age appropriate manner. - c.
-For PSHE days to offer age appropriate opportunities to discuss hurtful language and how language can be used (verbal, written, online etc) and for children to be supported to verbalise if they find the language another uses to be unpleasant or hurtful and to ensure they know who to talk to if this sort of language continues.

-d.
-Ensure staff training, particularly around the local prevent issues, is updated to ensure that staff recognise language associated with specific groups and discrimination.
+Children know that if they hear something that concerns them, they can come to a teacher or member of staff, and it will not be dismissed. - b.
+If any such language is used in front of others, this will be discussed in an age-appropriate manner. - c.
+PSHE lessons offer age appropriate opportunities to discuss hurtful language/behaviour and how language/behaviour can be used (verbal, written, online etc) and for children to be supported to verbalise if they find the language another person uses to be unpleasant or hurtful and to ensure they know who to talk to if this sort of language continues. - d.
+Ensure staff training, particularly around the local/current concerns, is updated to ensure that staff recognise language associated with specific groups and discrimination.